 - 2 tablespoons chopped fresh cilantro

 - 2 tablespoons fresh mint leaves

 - 2 scallions, chopped

-- In medium bowl, whisk together water, vinegar, agave and sesame oil.
-Add carrot, cucumber and daikon.
-Stir to blend.
+In a medium bowl, whisk together the water, vinegar, sugar, salt, and sesame oil.
+Stir in the carrot, cucumber, daikon and jalapeño.

-- Slather rolls with mayo and stuff with meatballs.
-Top with relish, jalapenos, cilantro and scallions.
+Slather the inside of the baguette sections with sriracha mayo and stuff with meatballs.
+Top with pickled veggies, cilantro, mint, and scallions.